Laura's Blog

 September 19, 2017

-McCarthyism seemed the perfect springboard to explore those issues.
-The same questions had been raised during the 1950s, when a handful of people endangered and betrayed the United States by spying for the Soviet Union.
-Much like radical Islamic terrorist groups today, the USSR was infiltrating and taking over its neighboring countries, aggressively spreading Anti-American fervor across the globe, and trying to plant agents to “radicalize” our citizens.
+McCarthyism seemed the perfect springboard to explore those issues, when similar questions had been raised after a handful of people endangered and betrayed the United States by spying for the Soviet Union.
+When the USSR was infiltrating and taking over its neighboring countries, aggressively spreading Anti-American fervor across the globe, and trying to plant agents to “radicalize” our citizens.
 The USSR also armed communist armies (North Korea) to fight our democratic allies (South Korea).
-What ensued was the Red Scare—a terrible time in our democracy, when our constitutional rights and devotion to freedom of thought, speech, and assembly were under siege.
+What ensued was the "Red Scare"—a terrible time in our democracy, when our constitutional rights and guaranteed freedom of thought, speech, and assembly came under siege.

-Sound a little familiar?
+Sound familiar?

 McCarthy’s rhetoric spawned nationwide Red-hunts, pitting Americans against one another.
-Thousands were called in front of Loyalty Review boards or Senate hearings, lost their jobs and reputations, were blacklisted, or succumbed to McCarthy-inspired finger-pointing to protect themselves.
+Thousands were called in front of Loyalty Review boards or Senate hearings, lost their jobs and reputations, were blacklisted, or succumbed to McCarthy-inspired finger-pointing to save themselves.
 Often, being investigated resulted from something as simple as a person’s choices of friends or reading material.
 Guilt by association ruled.
 “If it walks like a duck, talks like a duck, it’s gotta be a duck” became a favorite catch-phrase justifying a person being placed on a watch-list.
 Data was collected on people who signed petitions, who voted a progressive or “radical” ticket, or advocated for labor reforms and civil rights—all things Red-baiters deemed “Un-American.”

 Harry Truman succinctly described the era: “McCarthyism is the corruption of truth...
 It is the use of the big lie and the unfounded accusation in the name of Americanism.”